knaw-huc/wordpress-default-huc-theme/src/css-util/introduction.md

 ## Introduction
 This framework is build for developers of the HuC Digital Infrastructure Teams.
+It is build on these directives:
+* Unburden HuC developers with design decisions, responsive behaviour;
+* Create a default well designed webpage or tool;
+* Keep our tools consistent and recnogsise

 ## Core
 Add the following to the `<head>` of your HTML page:
 `<link rel="stylesheet" href="https://util-css.huc.knaw.nl/style.css">`.